Goldenrod Gall Fly Causing Lumps On Plant Stems

-While wasps are often seen as pests, they?re actually important for the garden as both predatory insects and pollinators.
-That being said, the use of wasp deterrent is occasionally necessary.
+While wasps are often seen as pests, they're actually important for the garden as both predatory insects and pollinators.
+That being said, the use of a wasp deterrent is occasionally necessary.
 Learn more here.

 Red spider mites are a garden pest that affects a wide variety of plants.
 Once you get an infestation, you will find them everywhere, so it is important to take care of the infestation quickly.
 Learn more here.

 Carpenter ants may be may be small in stature, but their damage can be destructive.
 Get tips on home remedies for getting rid of these pests in the following article.
 Read here for more information.

 Lawn grubs live in the soil eating grass roots and leaving your yard brown and unsightly.
 Taking care of the problem is a matter of how to detect them and when to apply grub worm treatment.
 This article will help.